Azali (film): Plot

-Seidu, later on, beats his boss for what he's done leaving him bleeding in the street.
+Seidu, later on, beats Razak for what he's done leaving him bleeding in the street.
 Amina returns to the demanding landlord and her neighbor who tries to care for her after the attack.
 Soon after Amina and the landlord learn of Amina's pregnancy for which the landlord berates her.
 Amina cannot have a baby in the compound, so she goes to live on the streets of Accra while just a few weeks pregnant.

 Eight months pass and Amina has become a head-porter again, this time more graceful and heavier; she is in her last trimester of pregnancy.
 Akatok and his friend continue their search nearby.
-While working Amina encounters a mob of people who are trying to beat a man to death.
-They call this man an animal and pour gasoline over him.
-Once she comes closer Amina realizes that the bloodied and beaten man is Seidu.
-In disgust and horror she turns away as the match is being lit.
-She also notices Seidu's boss in the crowd watching over everything as dark smoke begins to rise behind him.
-At this moment Akatok and his long-time friend spot Amina in the crowd and go to her.
-Akatok is overjoyed but it is short-lived as he notices Seidu's boss.
-He points out the man to Amina as her father, Razak; Amina immediately faints on hearing the news.
+While working, Amina encounters a mob of people led by Razak that are beating Seidu, and she is helpless as they immolate him.
+At this moment, Akatok and his friend find Amina and reunite with her at least.
+Akatok, however, recognizes Razak, and tells Amina that he is her estranged father.
+Amina immediately faints on hearing that she had been unwittingly impregnated by her own father.

-Finally, back in her hometown Amina, and Akatok, find her mother and grandmother in their compound.
-They rejoice for her return but again Amina falters, clutching her stomach.
-She gives birth in her family's compound under the star-filled sky.
+Amina finally returns to her compound, where she gives birth in her family's compound under the star-filled sky.
 In the final scenes we hear the baby crying and the grandmother chanting over the baby.
 We hear a man, presumably Akatok, speak in his native tongue.
 The words on screen as he speaks read: This child will never be accepted by tradition so in our hearts we buried a secret only heaven knows.